manuparra/MasterCyberSec_Practice/README.md

 docker push manuparra/myapp_dockerized
 ```

-Previously you must have registered on the dockerhub platform.
+Previously you must have registered on the dockerhub platform .

 ## Statistics of a container